iltommi/qdb-documentation/source/concepts/concurrency.rst

     * Client A updates an entry "motorbike" and sets it to "roadster"
     * Client B gets "car" and "motorbike" and checks that they match

 As you can see, if client B makes the query too early, it does not match.
-There are things you can do with get_update and compare_and_swap, but it can quickly become intricate and unmaintenable.
+There are things you can do with get_update and compare_and_swap, but it can quickly become intricate and unmaintainable.

 The one thing to understand is that it's a design usage problem on the client side.

     * Is it a problem for Client B to have a mismatch?
 Client B may try again later.
-    * If you always need to update several entries and have them consistent, why have several entries?
+    * If you always need to update several entries and have those consistent, why have several entries?
     * Shouldn't be Client A and B be synchronized?
 That is, shouldn't Client B query the entry only once it knows they have been updated?

 As you can see, a conflict is a question of context and usage.